 What Does 1st, 2nd, 3rd Mean on LinkedIn?
 Degrees Explained

-Understand LinkedIn connection degrees: what 1st, 2nd, and 3rd mean, how they affect messaging, and strategies for expanding your professional network.
+Understand LinkedIn connection degrees: what 1st, 2nd, and 3rd mean, messaging limits, the green dot, Open Profile, followers vs connections, and how to grow your network.

 LinkedIn connection degrees indicate how closely you're connected to another member.
 A 1st-degree connection means you're directly connected.
 2nd-degree means you share a mutual connection.
 3rd-degree means you're connected through two people in between.